Re-Stitch These Wounds

-Re-Stitch These Wounds is a commercial release by American rock band Black Veil Brides, through Sumerian Records.
+Re-Stitch These Wounds is a studio album by American rock band Black Veil Brides, released through Sumerian Records on July 31, 2020.
 It is a re-recorded version of the band's first album, We Stitch These Wounds, to commemorate its 10th anniversary.
 Intended to be a "companion piece" to the first album rather than a "replacement", the band stated they "hope fans can enjoy and see the musical evolution of the band in a unique way."
 This is their first full-length studio album to feature Lonny Eagleton as bassist.
-Re-Stitch These Wounds was released on July 31, 2020.